ansible/ansible/docs/docsite/rst/plugins/terminal.rst

 Terminal plugins provides low level abstraction APIs and options for setting the remote host terminal after initial login.
-Httpapi plugins tell Ansible how to interact with a remote device's HTTP-based API and execute tasks on the device.

 These plugins generally correspond one-to-one to network device platforms.
 The appropriate terminal plugin will thus be automatically loaded based on the ``ansible_network_os`` variable.